sayanee/archives/_posts/2007-08-20-day-trade-part-time-by-cook-and-szwec.md

 - Securities Investors Protection Corporation isured
 - Is live customer service by phone quickly available?

-simulation trading... >
+simulation trading...

-> What is the real value of simulation trading? let's look at the asnwer to this from a broad perpective.
+> What is the real value of simulation trading? let's look at the answer to this from a broad perspective.
 While simulation trading you are trying to enter trades in the direction of the market movement.
-Even if you were filled on every order you entered., it is doubtful that you, as a beginning psrt-time trader, would have all trades continue in the direction you had expected.... ...
-In simulation trading, you will see if your trading strategies, rules, rhytm-recognition and disciline are tkaing you in the right derection.
-Simulation treasing is not about how much money you make....
-In trading, you must first make good entries so that your trades flow in the diretion anticipated, be it long or short.
+Even if you were filled on every order you entered., it is doubtful that you, as a beginning part-time trader, would have all trades continue in the direction you had expected.... ...
+In simulation trading, you will see if your trading strategies, rules, rhythm-recognition and discipline are taking you in the right direction.
+Simulation trading is not about how much money you make....
+In trading, you must first make good entries so that your trades flow in the direction anticipated, be it long or short.

 2 trading strategies...

 1. Short-term momentum trading
 2. consolidation-breakout trading - who prefer a less fingernail-biting trading style as compared to short-term momentum.

-Short term momentum trading stategy... > Short-term momumtum trading is also known as scalping.
-A trade held for a short duration of time, usually 1 to 15 minutes, for a small profit or one-quater point to a half point.
-This strategy is based on trading a stock off the stochastics reversal and bounce on one-minute charts consoidation-breakout trading strategy... >
+Short term momentum trading strategy...

+> Short-term momentum trading is also known as scalping.
+A trade held for a short duration of time, usually 1 to 15 minutes, for a small profit or one-quarter point to a half point.
+This strategy is based on trading a stock off the stochastic reversal and bounce on one-minute charts

+consolidation-breakout trading strategy...

-> The underlygin theory is that stock prices don't go straight up or staright down.
+> The underlying theory is that stock prices don't go straight up or straight down.
 An up-trending stock will go up then level out for a while, then resume its move upwards.
 Similarly, down trending stock will have prices that drop for a while, then level off,then resume their move downward.
 The period of time during which the price movement has leveled off or flattened is called a consolidation.

 some words with trading strategies...

->

 > practise, practise, practise in simulation trading!
 Do not be greedy, take your profits!
 Exit a trade when you can, not when you have to!
 Take you preset stop less without hesitation!
 Do not stray too far form the root of your successful trading strategy